MakeSchool-Tutorials/Drift-Unity-VR/P1-Drift/content.md

 Unfortunately, this component doesn’t provide a way for us to turn off or on motion tracking by default...
 Fortunately, the code is open source!

-Can you think of a way to modify the SteamVR\_TrackedObject component in the least destructive way?

 >[action]
->Modify the SteamVR\_TrackedObject component so that we can the head doesn't translate.
+>Can you think of a way to modify the SteamVR\_TrackedObject component in the least destructive way so that our head no longer tracks translation?

 <!-- -->